MNicol1/capucine-et-tournesol/README.md

 # Capucine et Tournesol Website

+This repository contains the source code and content for the Capucine et Tournesol bakery website.
+**All rights reserved.
+Unauthorized use, copying, or modification is prohibited.**

 This project is built using **Astro** and **GitHub Pages**.
 It will serve as a **lightweight CMS**, where JSON files in the repository will be used to manage content.